Law firms recruit Marshall fire survivors for civil lawsuits against Xcel

 "This litigation is happening," said Eve-Lynn Rapp, who heads up Boulder's Edelson's office.

-Edelson was one of the law firms which represented victims in that class action lawsuit.
+Edelson was one of the law firms that represented victims in that class action lawsuit.

-But the Oregon wildfires were different, Rapp said, in that law enforcement never identified an official cause for them.
-In comparison, the Marshall fire was investigated thoroughly and an official report was produced.
+The Oregon wildfires were different, Rapp said, in that law enforcement never identified an official cause for them.
+In comparison, the Marshall fire was investigated thoroughly and an official report was produced, he noted.

 "The report indicates that Xcel was the cause of one of the fires.
-There’s already a report that says this is the most probable cause of the fire," said Rapp.
+There’s already a report that says this is the most probable cause of the fire," Rapp said.
 "That puts the victims at the 50 yard line."

 The definition of a victim throws a wide net.

 She said that dozens of Marshall fire survivors have contacted the firm, including evacuees who have potential claims for emotional distress.
-Also eligible to join the potential lawsuits are businesses which weren’t destroyed, but had to temporarily close due to the fire.
+Also eligible to join the potential lawsuits are businesses that weren’t destroyed but had to temporarily close due to the fire.

-In March 2022, George and Lisa Kupfner, owners of Boulder's Eldorado Liquor, became what is thought to be the first business to sue Xcel for "faulty power lines" which they claim led to the Marshall fire.
+In March 2022, George and Lisa Kupfner, owners of Boulder's Eldorado Liquor, became what is believed to be the first business to sue Xcel for "faulty power lines," which they claim led to the Marshall fire.

 Petiprin said the kinds of claims “run the gamut” from people who have lost homes, cars, pets and photo albums.